Malla (film)

-Malla is a 2004 Indian Kannada-language film written, directed, composed and enacted by Ravichandran in dual roles.
-The film also stars Priyanka Trivedi and Mohan Shankar.
+Malla is a 2004 Indian Kannada-language film written and directed by Ravichandran.
+He also stars in the film, appearing in dual role, while also scoring music for the film.
+It also stars Priyanka Trivedi and Mohan Shankar.
 The film was produced by Ramu for his home banner Ramu Enterprises making his the first team up with Ravichandran.

-The film found a widespread release across Karnataka state on 27 February 2004 and was declared a blockbuster at the box office.
-The film is also reportedly the first to introduce the famous Kerala based traditional art Kalarippayattu in Kannada cinema.
+Malla found a widespread release across Karnataka state on 27 February 2004 and was declared a blockbuster at the box office.
+The film is also reportedly the first to introduce the famous Kerala-based traditional art Kalarippayattu in Kannada cinema.
 The stunt master K. D. Venkatesh was awarded in a special category at the 2003–04 Karnataka State Film Awards.

 Plot

 The film is all about Malla - a florist, a Samaritan, soft-natured person beloved by people; contrast to this is his son Shiva who grows-up in goons' abode; a father who sacrifices his life for his son and at the end son taking revenge on the culprits.